azizka/course-template-minimal/README.md

 ![logo](lecture/static/logo.png)

+The webpage is at https://azizka.github.io/course-template-minimal/

 ## "What's in this repository?"

+Some other test text.

 This is a minimalistic template repository for creating online courses in higher education created for the [DiLER](https://diler-digitell.github.io/examples.html) (Digital Literacy for Empirical Research) project, financed by [DigiTeLL](https://www.uni-frankfurt.de/106198465/Digital_Teaching_and_Learning_Lab___DigiTeLL) (Goethe-University Frankfurt).